kenneth-fernandes/Operating-System/Assignment-2/README.md

 - As of now, I plan to complete the assignment by the given due date : 03/27/2020

-# Execution of the plan (as on 04/03/2020):
+# Execution (as on 04/03/2020):
-- I
+- The first job I did is understanding the kernel module and how the it is installed and used by any user program.

+- Started off by writing a simple code to just run the driver.

+- Once I understood of how the device driver works, my next task was to create the structure of my device driver and the file operation functions.

+- But due to certain "challenges" that I faced, it lead to delay in submission.

+- Apologies for the delay.

 # Challenges faced:
 - The reason for delaying the assignment is by my computer system crashed, which is right now with the service center.
+Luckily, after couple of days, I was able to work on my friends spare laptop.

 - As the code written was on my local system, I had to write the program again as I had not uploaded to the online repository.

 - Also, I was facing challenges with segmentation fault occuring at the kernel leading to restarting my system.

+- Due to incorrect kernel memory allocation, the device driver was in use and only way was to restart the system.

+- Once I resloved this issue, it was too late for me to submit the program.

+- Also, multiple submissions were around the earlier deadline which lead to the delay as I had to set up the computer system in order to work on all my assignments.

 # Compling the program:
 - To compile the dev_ps.c kernel module code
- > make
+ > sudo make

 - To insert the module to kernel
  > sudo insmod dev_ps.ko

 - To build the user program user.c
- > make build
+ > sudo make build

 # Executing the program:
-- make run
+ > sudo make run

 # Cleaning the executable:
 - To clean all executables
- > make clean
+ > sudo make clean

 - To degregister the kernel module
  > sudo rmmod dev_ps

+# Functionalities:
+- User space program for a single file descriptor [IMPLEMENTED].
+- User space program for a multiple file descriptor [NOT-IMPLEMENTED].

+# Declaration:
+- The program has been tested and works fine on csvb machine.

+- There was issue with the access_ok() function on my local machine and it does not compile.

+- Also, the access_ok(VERIFY_WRITE, user_space_buffer, length) works fine on csvb machine but not on my local machine as the arguments it takes 2 rather than 3.

 # Date: 04/03/2020